 After changing the setting of the auth_protocol parameter, you must reboot the unit in order for the change to take effect.

 The Annex-System-Disconnect attribute (Bay Networks VSA 44) is supported.
 This integer attribute describes the system disconnect code, and is logged in RADIUS Accounting Stop messages.
-The reported values are: Table 5 RADIUS Attributes
+The reported values are shown in Table 9.